michaelnguyen55/liri-node-app/README.md

 # liri-node-app
 Liri is like iPhone's SIRI, however Liri is a *Language* Interpretation and Recognition Interface.
 Liri is a command line node app that takes in parameters and gives you back data.
+You can search for details about user tweets, songs, or movies.

 ## Instructions For Using Liri:
 -Search for a twitter user's tweets by entering the command `tweets "<user name>"`